codership/documentation/galeracluster/source/documentation/glossary.rst

       For more information, see :ref:`Logical State Snapshot <sst-logical>`.

+   PF
+      PF is packet filter used for firewall software, that has been ported to several operating systems.
+It can be configured for firewall protection of a Galera Cluster.

    Physical State Transfer Method
       This is another type of back-end state transfer method, but it operates on the physical media in the datadir (e.g., ``rsync`` and ``xtrabackup``).